jhackett1/joshuahackett-gatsby/projects/2018-09-19-journo-resources.markdown

 I ended up creating a Wordpress child theme so that changes could be trialled and tested bit by bit, rather than in one big risky release.

-I [blogged about my process](https://medium.com/@dinosaurlord/building-a-home-for-new-journalists-e9da88c5e49a) for arriving at the new design.
+I [blogged about my detailed process](https://medium.com/@dinosaurlord/building-a-home-for-new-journalists-e9da88c5e49a) for arriving at the new design.